geofffranks/spruce/README.md

 - [How can I use spruce with BOSH's Cloud Config?][cloud-config-support]

-## What else can Spuce do for you?
+## What else can Spruce do for you?

 `spruce` doesn't just stop at merging datastructures together.
 It also has the following helpful subcommands: